How to Create and Adjust Captions Using Subtitle Edit (Free)

 colours over captionscolours over captionscolours over captions

 Back to an earlier screenshot, you might wonder about the colours over the captions.
-The blue is just my current selection and what’s changing, and whether that change works.
+The blue is my current selection and what’s changing, and whether that change works.
 If it doesn’t, it’ll be highlighted in that red-orange colour.

-That’s to either signify an overlap, or to let me know that the character limit is exceeding the recommended single line maximum.
-The colour will be in the column where the problem is flagging, so it’s easy to spot that and adjust it right away.
+That’s to either signify an overlap, or to let me know that the character limit is exceeding the recommended line maximum.
+The colour will be in the where the problem is flagging, so it’s easy to spot that and adjust it right away.

-If problems are being highlighted and you don’t think they’re a problem – for example, it’s picking up lines for being too long but they’re fine – you can adjust this in > Settings > General, where you’ll find that option along with some other important behaviours that you can change to suit your particular needs.
+If problems are being highlighted and you don’t think they’re a problem – for example, it’s picking up lines for being too long but they’re fine – you can adjust this in File > Settings > General, where you’ll find that option along with some other important behaviours that you can change to suit your particular needs.

 Creating Subtitles from an Existing Text File